sailshq/whelk/README.md

 });
 ```

-Now you can use serial CLI arguments as inputs:
+Now you can use serial CLI arguments to configure the related inputs:

 ```sh
 $ node ./add-numbers.js 4 5
 # Got result: 9
 ```

+#### Experimental: The `args` input

+If you don't already have an input named `args`, when using machine-as-action, your machine's `fn` will receive an array of serial command-line arguments in `inputs.args`.  **THIS IS AN EXPERIMENTAL FEATURE AND COULD CHANGE AT ANY TIME WITHOUT BACKWARDS COMPATIBILITY!!**

 ## Using environment variables